Protecting children's rights

 The aim of child rights protection is to safeguard children and young people against all forms of violence, abuse and neglect.

 At SOS Children's Village Luxembourg, this is implemented at different levels.
 Procedures set up at organisational level give guidance and security to professionals.

 SOS Children's Village Luxembourg has been a member of the "Bientraitance Network" since 2020.
-This network was born out of the synergy between several Luxembourgish non-profit organisations that are committed to preventing abuse and promoting caring and appreciative behaviour among all stakeholders, but especially among people in need of protection.
+This network was born out of the synergy between several Luxembourgish non-profit organisations that are committed to preventing abuse and promoting a caring and compassionate approach u among all stakeholders, but especially with respect to people in need of protection.

 Our Children's Rights Representative

 In order to facilitate this transition, we had the idea of creating a sort of good luck charm, a friend in need, an individual confidant, specific to the Foundation.
-The participation of children and adolescents was essential for the realisation of this project, as we wanted to include the ideas of young people in order to be as close as possible to their needs.
-Thanks to a generous financial donation, we were able to organise creative workshops for children and teenagers together with two design professionals.
-During these workshops, the children and young people freely expressed what made them happy/sad/angry and what could help them.
-On the basis of the collected impressions, a unique piece was designed.
+The participation of children and adolescents was essential to making this project a reality, as we wanted to include the ideas of young people in order to be as close as possible to their needs.
+Thanks to a generous financial donation, we were able to organize creative workshops for children and teenagers together with two design professionals.
+During these workshops, the children and young people expressed freely what made them happy/sad/angry and what could help them.
+Their input was the inspiration and the basis for the design of this unique project.

 Today, we are happy to be able to offer each child and adolescent placed with us a Dudoo to welcome them.
-By extension, Dudoo has been promoted to a figure symbolising the social commitment of the Lëtzebuerger Kannerduerf Foundation, which is unequivocally in favour of the right of every child to grow up in a safe and protective environment and to know that his or her fundamental rights are respected.
+By extension, Dudoo is promoted to a figure symbolizing the social commitment of the Lëtzebuerger Kannerduerf Foundation, which is unequivocally in favor of the right of every child to grow up in a safe and protective environment, and to know that his or her fundamental rights are respected.